DisnakeDev/disnake/docs/api/events.rst

             if message.content.startswith('$hello'):
                 await message.reply(f'Hello, {message.author}!')

-The third way is through the use of a ``listener``.
-A listener is a function that gets executed when the event that you're listening to is dispatched.
-Listeners are really useful because you can listen to the same event multiple times, this means that you can have multiple functions that will be called when an event is dispatched.
+A separate way is through the use of an *event listener*.
+These are similar to the *event handlers* described above, but allow you to have as many *listeners* of the same type as you want.
 You can register listeners using the :meth:`Client.listen` decorator or through the :meth:`Client.add_listener` method.
 Similarly you can remove a listener using the :meth:`Client.remove_listener` method. ::